- How does The Leptin Rx evolve into the Permanent Epi-paleo Rx Template?

 - Upon rising within one hour eat 50% of your daily carbs with 25 grams of protein and 20-30 grams of fats.

 - Never miss breakfast because eating it stimulates the circadian rhythm for gastric acid secretion in adults.
 This will become critical later in the day for body composition optimization.
+Many will naturally begin to only eat one meal because their redox potential rises.

 - Avoid working out prior to breakfast.
 It is a circadian cycle breaker because it raises cortisol at a time it is already high.